Financial Times Names Sports Mobility Trailblazer The Dingman Group #41 on The Americas' Fastest-Growing Companies list for 2022

 Since 2007, The Dingman Group has been credited as a pioneer in the professional sports world; to solve mobility needs that are unique to sports organizations and professionals.
 The Dingman Group's services include relocation management, headquarter/stadium/arena and household goods moving, vehicle transportation, storage, gameday operations, as well as commercial real estate development, residential real estate brokering, and custom ancillary solutions.
 Today, The Dingman Group is the only mobility company in the world to specialize in the sports sector, serving both professional and collegiate sports.

-"The Dingman Group has evolved many times over since its conception, what started as a white-glove moving service for athletes, is now a dynamic and robust mobility machine for the sports industry at large.
+"The Dingman Group has evolved many times over since its conception.
+What started as a white-glove moving service for athletes, is now a dynamic and robust mobility machine for the sports industry at large.
 Our supplier and customer integrations and customized portal technology solutions allow us to manage and implement mobility endeavors of any size, and often complex in nature, all the while ensuring our clients have the smooth experience we built our reputation on", said Chris Dingman, CEO of The Dingman Group.
-He continued, "What sets us apart is not just our experience in mobility, but our acumen in the business of sports we are the bridge between the two industries."
+He continued, "What sets us apart is not just our experience in mobility, but our acumen in the business of sports -- we are the bridge between the two industries."

 Dingman credits the company's recent growth to ongoing investments in quality control functions, expanded privacy and security measures, and the launch of its proprietary Saas platform, "On The Move" (OTM), to initiate, track and manage high volumes of mobility transactions across many different service categories.
 OTM is one of the only Saas solutions in the sports mobility sector that is customer, supplier and account facing, providing leadership of sports organizations transparency and control around their mobility investments and budgets.
 The Dingman Group was awarded the Los Angeles Chargers group move from San Diego to Los Angeles in 2017, and most recently led the Las Vegas Raiders through a complex group move from Oakland to Las Vegas in 2020 during the height of the Pandemic.